tseemann/snippy/README.md

 GENE | The ```/gene``` tag of the feature (if it existed) PRODUCT | The ```/product``` tag of the feature (if it existed)

+##The variant caller
+The variant calling is done by [Freebayes](https://github.com/ekg/freebayes).
+However, Snippy uses a very simple model for reporting variants, relying on two main options:
+* ```--mincov``` is the minimum number of reads covering the variant position
+* ```--minfrac``` is the minimum proportion of those reads which must differ from the reference By default Snippy uses ```--mincov 10 --minfrac 0.9``` which is reasonable for most cases, but for very high coverage data you may get mixed populations such as (REF:310 ALT:28).
+Snippy may use a more statistical approach in future versions like [Nesoni](https://github.com/Victorian-Bioinformatics-Consortium/nesoni) does.

 ##Etymology
 The name Snippy is a combination of [SNP](http://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (pronounced "snip") , [snappy](http://www.thefreedictionary.com/snappy) (meaning "quick") and [Skippy the Bush Kangaroo](http://en.wikipedia.org/wiki/Skippy_the_Bush_Kangaroo) (to represent its Australian origin)